slouc/broken-links/README.md

-# broken-links
+# Broken links finder
-Quickly check your site for broken links!
+Quickly check a website for broken links!